Centre for Defence and International Security Studies

+The CDiSS ceased operating as a United Kingdom company on 12 June 2018 when it was dissolved.

 History

-The Centre for Defence and International Security Studies, established in 1990 at Lancaster University, by merger of two previous institutions: the Centre for Defence and Security Analysis and the Centre for the Study of Arms Control and International Security.
+The Centre for Defence and International Security Studies, was established in 1990 at Lancaster University, by merger of two previous institutions: the Centre for Defence and Security Analysis and the Centre for the Study of Arms Control and International Security.

-In 2004, it became an independent institution.
-It has been recognised as a non-governmental organisation by the United Nations.
+In February 2004, the Centre moved off campus from Lancaster University and relocated to Henley-on-Thames, becoming an independent not-for-profit organisation.
+It was incorporated as a company limited by guarantee on 5 November 2004.

+The Centre's founding director was Professor Martin Hugh Antony Edmonds, who remained closely associated with the institution throughout its existence.
+He died in December 2018.

 Activities

-There are currently eight research programmes running within CDISS.
-Each programme addresses a topic of contemporary relevance in the international defence and security debate.